Transround/NativerSDK/README.md

 - Android v7 app compat library
 - Google API (minimum API level 15)

-1.How does it work
+1. How does it work

 To make your life easier, Nativer SDK uses AspectJ to make the necessary changes in your code instead of you.
 In order to compile code with aspects in Eclipse you need to install the *AspectJ Development Tools* plugin.

-2.General work considerations
+2. General work considerations

 Check the build target of ALL projects and make sure that you are building with Google APIs, and for at least API level 15.
 Make sure that a Java JDK of version 6 is installed.

-3.Installing AspectJ
+3. Installing AspectJ

 The AspectJ Development Tools is a standard Eclipse plugin which can be downloaded and installed by Eclipse the same way you installed the Android Development Tools.

-4.Converting your Android project to an AspectJ project
+4. Converting your Android project to an AspectJ project

 In order to tell Eclipse to use the AJDT features in your Android project you must convert it to an AspectJ project.

-5.Setting up Nativer SDK in your project
+5. Setting up Nativer SDK in your project

 Setting up Nativer SDK requires just a little bit more effort than adding an ordinary Android library to your project.